Mortal Man: Background

-Content
+Composition and lyrics

 "Mortal Man" samples a 1977 cover of Fela Kuti's 1975 song "I No Get Eye for Back" by Houston Person, in addition to incorporating "mid-tempo drums and muffled orchestration".
 The track begins with a melodic section: there are references to popular figures such as Nelson Mandela, Martin Luther King Jr., Huey P. Newton, Malcolm X, John F. Kennedy, Jesse Jackson, Jackie Robinson, Michael Jackson, and Moses, with a chorus that asks "When shit hits the fan, is you still a fan?".
 The analyst Monica R. Miller says the line questions if fans of Lamar would continue to be loyal to him in difficult or controversial circumstances.

 Throughout the entirety of To Pimp a Butterfly, a recited poem is slowly revealed until the part after the song section of "Mortal Man" renders it in its entirety.
 (Note: Sources refer to the name of the poem as either "Mortal Man" or "Another Nigga".)
 After the reading, Lamar simulates an interview with Tupac Shakur that slowly incorporates free jazz, in which they discuss "fame, the fattening of the upper class and the lifecycle of the black man's power".
 Finally, he tells Shakur of a black-related metaphor about caterpillars and butterflies: it argues that people who live on the street are like caterpillars that must use up all surrounding resources, turning into butterflies if they realize their potential.
 According to Miller, the cocoon stage in between could symbolize "life, death, the system, [or] the industry that pimps out artists before they can become butterflies".
 The analyst Sequoia Maner said that "Mortal Man" was its album's "crown jewel" and acted as its "thesis statement".